 GENERAL WEATHER PATTERNS

-SAFARI
+SAFARI IN TANZANIA

 One of the most amazing wildlife phenomena in the world occurs in Tanzania – the world’s largest mammal migration of wildebeest through the Serengeti plains.
 The migrating herds are found in different areas of the Serengeti throughout the year.
 We create custom itineraries for you that focus your time in the appropriate areas for your travel dates.